CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Troubleshooting.md

 # Troubleshooting

-> Always remember to ensure that your client is **up-to-date**.
+> Always ensure that your client is **up-to-date**.
 The recommended Minetest version for the latest CTF game is **5.6 and above**, per its [ContentDB page](https://content.minetest.net/packages/rubenwardy/capturetheflag/).
 > {style="warning"}

 * Errors in the chat when testing a map; the game displays the cause of the error as red error messages in the chat.
 They are usually accompanied by improper functioning of the affected entities.
 For example, errors indicating